 Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
 As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Maine on time may result in late fees, interest payments, and in extreme cases, legal action.

 I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?

 If you’re already operating a short-term rental but you’re not collecting short-term rental taxes, you may be in violation of Maine tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in Maine may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with Maine Revenue Services.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Yes.
-Many short-term rental hosts in Maine file several lodging tax returns every year.
+Numerous short-term rental hosts in Maine file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.